 No products using engineered or expanded MSCs have been approved by FDA for orthopedic applications.

-In 2008, FDA determined that the mesenchymal stem cells sold by Regenerative Sciences for use in the Regenexx™ procedure would be considered drugs or biological products and thus require submission of a New Drug Application (NDA) or Biologics Licensing Application (BLA) to FDA.
-(2) To date, no NDA or BLA has been approved by FDA for this product.
-As of 2013, the expanded stem-cell procedure is only offered in the Cayman Islands.
-Regenexx™ network facilities in the U.S. provide same-day stem-cell and blood platelet procedures, which do not require FDA approval.
-Available online at http://www.regenexx.com/common-questions/regenexx-fda-clarification\.
-(Last accessed May 8, 2014.)
+In 2008, FDA determined that the mesenchymal stem cells sold by Regenerative Sciences for use in the Regenexx™ procedure would be considered drugs or biological products and thus require submission of a New Drug Application (NDA) or Biologic License Application (BLA) to FDA.
+(2) In 2014, a federal appellate court upheld FDA’s power to regulate adult stem cells as drugs and biologics and ruled that the Regenexx cell product fell within FDA’s authority to regulate human cells, tissues, and cellular and tissue-based products (HCT/Ps).
+(3) To date, no NDA or BLA has been approved by FDA for this product.
+As of 2015, the expanded stemcell procedure is only offered in the Cayman Islands.
+Regenexx™ network facilities in the United States provide same-day stemcell and blood platelet procedures, which do not require FDA approval (available at http://www.regenexx.com/common-questions/regenexx-fda-clarification\.
+(Last accessed May 8, 2015.)

 Medical policies are systematically developed guidelines that serve as a resource for Company staff when determining coverage for specific medical procedures, drugs or devices.
 Coverage for medical services is subject to the limits and conditions of the member benefit plan.
 Members and their providers should consult the member benefit booklet or contact a customer service representative to determine whether there are any benefit limitations applicable to this service or supply.
 This medical policy does not apply to Medicare Advantage.